 If you choose to set up as a limited company, you must also register your business with Companies House in an application process.

 At iFinance department, we can offer free impartial advice on the best next steps for your side business to take, and can recommend the exact company formation we think would be best suited for your requirements.
-Drop us a line today.
+We’re expert accountants and bookkeepers that will help launch your business, so drop us a line today!